benmccormick/benmccormick.github.io/src/pages/posts/2017/favorite-interview-question.md

 I have a favorite question to ask in interviews for web developers.

 > “How does the internet work?
-In other words, when I open a browser and enter a url then hit enter, and a website shows up on my screen what can you tell me about what is happening”
+In other words, when I open a browser and enter a url then hit enter, and a website shows up on my screen what can you tell me about what is happening?”

 Usually I get one of a few responses: